 Improves messaging accuracy.
 Behaviour segmentation allows marketers to optimize their positioning and marketing messages toward the customer data at hand.
 Imagine you’ve already identified that 24-35-year-olds are the most active segment on your fashion eCommerce store.
 Behaviour segmentation allows you to enrich this demographic data by splitting the segment based on their interests and preferences, such as “interested in activewear” vs “interested in formal attire,” or “one-time shopper” vs “wardrobe overhauler.”

 Provides refined personalized experiences.
 To provide a sense of brand persona and uniqueness, deeply analyzing your audience and resonating with customer needs, wants, concerns, and demands can make noticeable differences.
 Specifically, personalized approaches, such as displaying complementary products on the website or sending an upsell email after a recent purchase can not only lower bounce rate, reduce cart abandonment, or speed up the purchasing process, but also cement customer loyalty.

-What are the 4 types of behavioral segmentation?
+What are the 4 types of behaviour segmentation?

-You can break these down into four main behavioral segments.
+You can break these down into four main behaviour segments.

-1. Segmentation based on purchase and usage behavior
+1. Segmentation based on purchase and usage behaviour.

 Segmenting by purchase behavior disentangles the varying trends and behavior patterns that customers have when making a purchase decision.